Initial vocational qualifications

 Stadin AO’s initial vocational qualifications

 We at Stadin AO have over 30 initial qualification in different professional fields on offer.
-For more detailed descriptions of initial vocational qualifications, visit the Finnish-language page:
+For more detailed descriptions of each initial vocational qualification, visit the Finnish-language page:

 How to apply to an initial vocational qualification